Hanadisse/Regex/README.md

 # Title (replace with your title)

 A REGEX also known as regular expression is a string that are texts to create patterns that help match, locate, and manage texts.
-There are  ways to use REGEX and it does contain many key characters by using Javascript.
+There are  ways to use REGEX and it does contain many Special key characters by using Javascript.

 ## Summary